-Understand that many of these categories or topics are inter-related, and they should not be looked at in silos but rather as an integrative complex system.
+Understand that many of these categories or topics are inter-related, and they should not be looked at in isolation, but rather as an integrative complex system.

-When analyzing sprint technique, the first menu item I look toward is body posture, as well as how the different axes of the body move and interact.
+When analyzing proper sprinting technique, the first menu item I look toward is body posture, as well as how the different axes of the body move and interact.

-There are different axes (the plural of axis) in the body, such as the longitudinal axis of the spine, transverse axis of the shoulders and hips, longitudinal axis of the foot, just to name a few.
+There are different axes (the plural of axis) in the body, such as the longitudinal axis of the spine, transverse axis of the shoulders and hips, and the longitudinal axis of the foot.